-- 23. Tardiness or Unexcused Absences including an accumulation of offenses such as school and class tardiness; cutting class, study hall, or shop activity; failure to attend detention; or leaving school grounds without permission, which includes signing out without administrative approval, failing to report to or remain in an assigned area, or participating in an unauthorized "skip" day; - 24.
-Kidnapping or abduction including seizing, transporting, or detaining a person or minor without the consent of his/her parent or guardian against their will wither by force or fraud: - 25.
-Blackmail including the extortion of money or other valuables from a threat of exposing a criminal act or other discreditable behavior; - 26.
-Homicide - 27.
-Counterfeiting - 28.
-Cheating - 29.
-Forgery - 30.
-Joint Venture Participating in a joint or cooperative venture to commit conduct that violates school rules, including participation in a fight or riot; - 31.
-Violation of a Health or Safety Rule - 32.
+- nurse is considered insubordination.
+A school may prohibit possession of water bottles or other containers: - 21.
+Participating in a Demonstration that disrupts the educational process including any other violation of school rules, policy, or regulation or a series of violations, which makes the presence of the student in school seriously disruptive of the educational process and/or a danger to persons or property; - 22.
+Smoking Use of e cigarettes or other facsimiles is included as a violation.
+Including ecigarettes, electronic cigarettes and "vaping;" - 23.
+Gambling - 24.
+Tardiness or Unexcused Absences including an accumulation of offenses such as school and class tardiness; cutting class, study hall, or shop activity; failure to attend detention; or leaving school grounds without permission, which includes signing out without administrative approval, failing to report to or remain in an assigned area, or participating in an unauthorized "skip" day; - 25.
+Kidnapping or abduction including seizing, transporting, or detaining a person or minor without the consent of his/her parent or guardian against their will wither by force or fraud; - 26.
+Blackmail including the extortion of money or other valuables from a threat of exposing a criminal act or other discreditable behavior; - 27.
+Homicide - 28.
+Counterfeiting - 29.
+Cheating - 30.
+Forgery - 31.
+Joint Venture Participating in a joint or cooperative venture to commit conduct that violates school rules, including participation in a fight or riot; - 32.
+Violation of a Health or Safety Rule - 33.
+Series of violations of school rules which makes the presence of the student in school seriously disruptive of the educational process and/or a danger to persons or property; - 34.
 Violation of Law or Regulation Any act prohibited by a federal, state or municipal law or regulation, including regulations of local and state health departments, which would indicate that the student presents a danger to any person in the school community or to school property.